hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-rooted.md

 2. Setting S/N

-The S/N is stored on the 6th line, for sample `4857544311223344` (where `48575443` are hex encoding of `HWTC`) are stored:
+The S/N is stored on the 6th line, for example `4857544311223344` (where `48575443` is the HEX encoding of `HWTC`):
 ```
 AAAAAAAAAAJIV1RDESIzRP///////////////////wAAAAAAAAAAAAAAAAAA
 00000000000000024857544311223344ffffffffffffffffffffffffffffff0000000000000000000000000000
 ```

-The entire S/N, including the PON ID, is encoded first in hex and then in base64
+The entire S/N, including the PON ID, is encoded first in hexadecimal and then in base64

-3. Setting Ploam Password
+3. Setting PLOAM Password

-The Ploam Password is stored on the 5th line, for sample (`1234567890`) are stored:
+The PLOAM Password is stored on the 5th line, for example (`1234567890`):
 ```
 ffffffffffffffff00021437d77db7df7e37e77eb7ef7f37f77d00000000000000000000000000000000000000
 //////////8AAhQ31323334353637383930AAAAAAAAAAAAAAAAAAAAAAAAA
 ```

-The entire Ploam, is encoded first in hex and then in base64
+The entire PLOAM, is encoded first in hexadecimal and then in base64

 4. Setting MAC Address

-The Ploam Password is stored on the 9th line, for sample (`48:57:02:da:be:ef`) are stored:
+The MAC Address is stored on the 9th line, for example (`48:57:02:da:be:ef`):
 ```
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAASFcC2r7vAAAAAAAAAAAAAAAAAAAA
 000000000000000000000000000000000000000000000000485702dabeef000000000000000000000000000000
 ```

-5. Transfer modified file back into variable `sfp_a2_info`
+5. Transfer the modified file back into variable `sfp_a2_info`

 ```shell
 fw_setenv sfp_a2_info $(cat /tmp/sfp_a2.txt)
 ```

-## Review and testing
+## Reviewing and testing

-After reboot I check for new variables:
+After rebooting, check whether the new variables have been saved correctly:

 ```shell
 fw_printenv nPassword